ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 -   Scanning and probing of a network \(where significant network resources are consumed\);

--   In appropriate use of MoJ IT assets as defined in the [IT Security - Acceptable Use Policy](it-acceptable-use-policy.md);
+-   Inappropriate use of MoJ IT assets as defined in the [Acceptable Use Policy](acceptable-use-policy.md);

 -   The discovery of a new network vulnerability or release of a patch or software update which is considered critical or an emergency;